 Gather everyone ’round the kitchen table and have each family member create their own menorah out of any supplies you have lying around the house: food (apples are a great option), glass bottles, clay, Play-Doh or paper towel tubes.
 It’s the perfect opportunity to get your creative juices flowing!

 Play a Traditional Game of Dreidel: The traditional game of dreidel is probably one of the most well-known Hanukkah activities to play with the family!
 There are four Hebrew letters on the dreidel to go along with the game, including “nun,” “gimmel,” “hey” and “shin,” each with a different meaning.
 Not sure how to play dreidel?
-NYC’s Temple Emanu-el has a great how to play dreidel article to help you learn and start having some fun!
+My Jewish Learning has a great article on how to play dreidel to help you learn and start having some fun!

 Dreidel Spinning Contest: Add a “spin” to the traditional dreidel game!
 As a fun change of pace, hold a contest to see who in the family can whirl a dreidel and make it spin the longest.